jardimdanificado/painho/README.md

-# Papagaio Preprocessor
+# Papagaio

-Papagaio is a lightweight, class‑based text preprocessor designed to support pattern rewriting, macro expansion, scoped transforms, and embedded JavaScript evaluation.
-It is engineered to be predictable, recursion‑safe, and easily embeddable in any JavaScript runtime.
+Papagaio is a lightweight text preprocessor designed to support pattern rewriting, macro expansion, scoped transforms, and embedded JavaScript evaluation.
+It's heavily inspired by m4 and the C preprocessor.

----

-## Overview

-Papagaio processes an input string through a deterministic multi‑stage pipeline:

-1. **Scope blocks** (recursive processing)
-2. **Eval blocks** (JS execution)
-3. **Macro collection**
-4. **Pattern collection**
-5. **Pattern application**
-6. **Macro expansion**

-The engine runs until it reaches a fixed point or hits the recursion limit.

-Papagaio supports **nested delimiters**, **custom sigils**, and **configurable keywords**.

 ---